isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review.md

+---
+title: Review topics or maps
+description: Learn how to Review topics or maps
+---

 # Review topics or maps {#id1645H6010Q5}

 Almost all technical documents need to go through multiple rounds of reviews.
 In most cases, a review cycle involves more than one reviewer.
 Addressing and responding to comments from multiple reviewers is always challenging for authors.
 Also, in a multiple reviewer scenario, it is helpful if one reviewer can also see the comments made by other reviewers.